13 Frequently Asked Family Law Questions About Situations of Intimate Partner Violence

 Many legal issues arise when violence occurs between intimate partners.
 This article answers common questions that come up when a person is considering separation in situations of intimate partner violence.

 This article provides general legal information validated by the Rebâtir helpline’s legal professionals.
 If you need legal advice for your specific situation, please contact a lawyer or notary.
 Only they can provide legal advice.
-If you are a victim of sexual or intimate partner violence, you can receive 4 hours of legal advice regarding your situation from a Rebâtir lawyer, free of charge by calling au 1 833-REBÂTIR.
+If you are a victim of sexual or intimate partner violence, you can receive 4 hours of legal advice regarding your situation from a Rebâtir lawyer, free of charge by calling 1 833-REBÂTIR.

 Children